metapolator/metapolator/metapolator-project-file-format.md

 ├── project.yml                      yaml file to stitch together all the pieces │                                    (We use yaml because its easy to author, │                                    UFO uses plist in a similar way, but plist
-|                                    is a legacy format) and for global data needed
+|                                    is a legacy format)
+|
-|                                    during instance generation
+├── base.ufo                         generic UFO data for instance generation
 |
 ├── instance001.cps                  Instance definition
 |